Sholom Dovber Schneersohn: Early life

-In Central Europe

-Throughout the years Rabbi Schneersohn met with many influential figures from the ultra orthodox communities, the pioneers of the Zionist movement, and scholars ranging from various academic fields.

-In 1903, he spent two months in Vienna, where he met Sigmund Freud for consultation.

 Later life

-In 1916, as the fighting in World War I neared Lubavitch, Schneersohn was deported to Rostov-on-Don.
+In late 1915, as the fighting in World War I neared Lubavitch, Schneersohn deported to Rostov-on-Don.
 As Bolshevik forces approached Rostov he considered moving to Palestine, which was part of the Ottoman Empire at the time, and prepared all the necessary paperwork; his only extant picture comes from his Turkish visa since he usually refused to be photographed.
 But eventually, he decided to stay in Rostov, where he died on 21 March 1920 (2 Nisan 5680).

 During the construction of the "Rostov Palace of Sport" on top of the Old Jewish Cemetery in 1940, his remains were secretly moved by a religious group of Chassidim to a different burial site where they are located to this day in the "Rostov Jewish Cemetery."
 His grave is visited daily by followers of the Chabad-Lubavitch movement, who come from all over the world.